-Cayeux-sur-Mer got the Blue Flag.
-Created by the French office of the Foundation for Environmental Education in Europe in 1985, the Blue Flag values each year municipalities and marinas that lead permanently sustainable tourism development policy.
+Cayeux-sur-Mer was awarded the Blue Flag label.
+Created by the French Office of the Foundation for Environmental Education in Europe in 1985, the Pavillon Bleu values each year the municipalities and the marinas that permanently carry out a policy of sustainable tourism development.

-The history of Cayeux-sur-Mer is intimately linked to the sea world insofar as fishing and collecting pebbles for centuries has provided meals and income Cayolais.
-However since the nineteenth century the tourist economy has boomed thanks to the popularity of sea bathing and with the advent of paid leave.
-Therefore, if Cayeux-sur-Mer has a casino and villas "Belle Epoque" came to fill the hamlets of La Mollière and Brighton.
+The history of Cayeux-sur-Mer is intimately linked to the world of the sea as fishing and the pickup of pebbles for several centuries ensured the meals and incomes of the Cayolais.
+However, since the 19th century, the tourist economy has grown significantly, thanks in particular to the popularity of sea bathing and the appearance of paid holidays.
+From then on, Cayeux-sur-Mer has a casino and the villas "Belle Epoque" have come to furnish the hamlets of La Mollière and Brighton.

-Today, the beach is always lined Cayeux-sur-Mer its boardwalk which allows the walks in all seasons and a multitude of very popular beach huts for visitors.
+Nowadays, the beach of Cayeux-sur-Mer is always lined with its boardwalk which allows the rides in all seasons as well as a multitude of beach cabins very appreciated by the visitors.

-The gastronomy of the station is mainly based on seafood: indeed several restaurants offer traditional moules-frites (molds of mussel beds high in the Bay of Somme), and sauerkraut sea adorned with samphire (sea pickle).
-In addition to many dishes available Cayeux-sur-Mer are typical of the Maritime Picardie: the Leek Pie, the pie with Potatoes and the Beaten Cake is the traditional dessert pizza parties or family.
-Finally, the side with or without prunes (called Pie Badrée) is the typical dessert Cayolais.
+The gastronomy of the resort is mainly based on the products of the sea: indeed several restaurateurs offer the traditional mussels-fries (mussels of bouchots raised in the Bay of Somme), as well as sea sauerkraut decorated with salicornes (sea pickle).
+In addition, several dishes available at Cayeux-sur-Mer are typical of Picardie Maritime: the Leek Tart, the Potato Pate as well as the Battu Cake, which is the traditional dessert for family or festive meals.
+Finally, the flan with or without prunes (known as Tarte à la Badrée) is the typical dessert Cayolais.